Blotter: Tires, audio equipment stolen from vehicle - Salisbury Post

 • A woman reported Dec.
 24 she was the victim of fraud while in the 300 block of Chalk Maple Road, China Grove.

-• Alexandr Jade Kepley, 22, was charged Dec.
+• Alexandra Jade Kepley, 22, was charged Dec.
 23 with misdemeanor possession of marijuana paraphernalia while in the 72000 block of northbound Interstate 85.

 • Daniel Lee Stice, 40, was charged on Dec.
 23 with felony breaking and entering a building while at the Rowan County Detention Center.